 Going out for drinks with friends when you're in your mid-twenties can sometimes get a bit monotonous.
-Heading to the same couple of bars week in, week out, where the pokies are louder than the DJ's iTunes playlist, the bartenders never know what an old fashioned is, and the carpet is always sticky (from what, we're not exactly sure).
+Heading to the same couple of bars week in, week out, where the pokies are louder than the DJ's Spotify playlist, the bartenders never know what an old fashioned is, and the carpet is always sticky (from what, we're not exactly sure).
 Yet your friends continue to drag you here each weekend because… Actually, you have no idea why they keep dragging you here.

 If this scenario is all too familiar, put your foot down and introduce them to the wonderful world of the West End bar scene.

 As far as locations to wet your whistle go, West End is on the up-and-up.
 Whether you're looking for craft beer, whiskey bars, tiki bars, cocktails, live music or superb bar food, West End has your bases covered.
 The options are (almost) endless, and because it can be hard to satisfy the needs of all individuals when you're out with a group, we recommend you try all of them.

 Strap on your metaphorical seatbelt (don't drink and drive, y'all!) as we take you through the best bars in West End.

 Jack it up a notch and head to brand new whiskey bar, Cobbler.
 It's decked out with vintage sports memorabilia, and one of those rad sliding ladders on a bookshelf like you would find in Bruce Wayne's library.
 Cobbler is BYO food, so order from a nearby restaurant or rock up with a wheel of brie and some Clix.
 The bartenders' knowledge of their product is astounding, so be sure to try one of their amazing cocktails, but beware, they're not for the faint hearted!